ilikeorangutans/ilikeorangutans.github.com/_posts/2014-05-03-using-golang-and-graphviz-to-visualize-complex-grails-applications.md

 - Support different languages and frameworks.
 I was able to implement this tool very easily because Grails' service and controller naming follows an entirely name based convention.
 That makes finding service definitions trivial.
 I would love to extend this tool to support different languages and frameworks.
 - Have more ideas?
 Drop me an email or a comment! :)

-The source code for the app is rather messy, and I'll clean it up in the next couple of days and upload it.
+The source code for the app is rather messy, but you can find it on [github.com/ilikeorangutans/grails-service-visualizer](https://github.com/ilikeorangutans/grails-service-visualizer).